ImpulseDevMomentum/WishLoggerPY/README.md

-# wish
-Wish CodeBase &amp; Other

-If you want to use this bot, you have to install pretty everything from utils/imports.py

-after that, just go to utils/token.py and paste ur token there, you can learn about wish by viewing codebase or just using it, you can run wish on many servers, cuz wish was a public verified bot
+To use the Wish bot, start by installing all the dependencies listed in utils/imports.py.
+Once that's set up, go to utils/token.py and paste in your bot token.
+You can learn more about Wish by exploring the codebase or simply by using the bot.

+Wish is a public, verified bot and can be run across multiple servers.

+Note: The code for Wish was made public after I decided I no longer wanted to maintain it.